top of page

 Read more...

-I received my formal training in the tradition of European Western music at the University of British Columbia where I wrote a string quartet for my doctoral dissertation in 2010 on the idea of impermanent large-scale form, where the form of the piece changes every time it is performed.
-Shortly after graduating, I became the inaugural composer in residence for the Peter Wall Institute for Advanced Studies at UBC (2011-2014), and I became an Associate Composer with the Canadian Music Centre.
+In 2010 I graduated from formal training in the tradition of European Western music at the University of British Columbia where I wrote a string quartet for my doctoral dissertation based on the idea of impermanent large-scale form.
+Shortly after graduating, I became the inaugural composer in residence at the Peter Wall Institute for Advanced Studies at UBC (2011-2014), and also became an Associate Composer with the Canadian Music Centre.

-In addition to composing music for concert halls, I also write music for films.
-Recently, I received a Western Canadian Music Award Nomination for 2022 Media Composer of the Year for the film Chained, and also won a 2006 Best Film Score prize at the NexT International Film Festival Awards in Bucharest for my work in the early films of director Jamie Travis.
+My work in film scoring has been varied, and I recently received a Western Canadian Music Award Nomination for 2022 Media Composer of the Year for the film ChainedAn early work in 2006 won Best Film Score prize at the NexT International Film Festival Awards in Bucharest for my score in the early films of acclaimed director Jamie Travis.

 Over the last few years I have been playing guitar in the Vancouver-based avant-rock band called Square, and produce and perform as Ghost Shepherd, a music project with my partner, writer Alisen Santa Ana.